 Since I am getting a free $5,160 in tax refunds, I don’t have to find extra money somewhere to contribute to my kids’ RESP.
 All I need to do is contribute $2,500 per kid, the government will provide a free education savings grant of 20%.
 So I contributed a total of $5,000 for both of my kids to get $1,000 in free money.
 Extra icing on my saving cake.

 So when I add everything up, I saved a total of $12,000 ($5,000 in ESOP and $7,000 in RRSP).
 I am getting a total of $8,660 in free money ($2,500 in ESOP matching, $5160 in tax refunds and $1,000 in RESP grants).
 At the end, my saving account is a whopping $20,500.
 That’s an awesome return of 72% right off the bat.
 See the breakdown summary in the tables below.

 My two cents

 I think that saving money is great, but getting free money on top of your savings is even better.
-I am not that great of an investor, but when I get a 72% return to start off with, that’s like getting to start at the 50 meter line when you are running the 100 meter race.
-This is an advantage that I can easily and legally gained and I might as well use it to my benefit.
+I am not that great of an investor, but when I get a 72% return to start off with, that’s like getting to start at the 50-meter line when you are running the 100-meter race.
+This is an advantage that I can easily and legally gain and I might as well use it to my benefit.